eclipse-kuksa/kuksa-databroker/doc/kuksa_requirementes.md

 6. As a client I want to `Get` attributes values once.

-7. As a client I want to `Actuate` a target value of an actuator and guarantee that the operation succeeded.
+7. As a client I want to `Actuate` a target value of an actuator.
+This value has to be forwarded to the provider of this actuator if the provider is available, otherwise the target value is lost.

 8. As a client I want to connect and interact with Databroker either if it contains data or not.